-If you have a question that is not answered on the site and you want to ask a person, please send an email from the link on each of the Frequently asked questions pages.
+If you have a question that is not answered on the site and you want to ask a person, please send an email from the link on each of the FAQ pages.
 Provide as much information as you can, including where you live in BC and the level of court involved if possible (Provincial or Supreme).
-Your question (without your name or identifying details) and its answer may be added to this page at a later time.
+Your question (without your name or identifying details) and its answer may be added to the FAQ page at a later time.

 At the top right-hand side of your screen, immediately beneath the text size and Facebook/Twitter buttons, is a text box and Go button for our standard search.
 Enter your search word(s) in the text box and click Go.
 This search goes through all the pages of the Family Law in British Columbia website.

 The initials RSS are short for Really Simple Syndication.
 An RSS feed pulls in fresh content automatically to let you know that a website has been updated.
 The Family Law website offers RSS feeds from its What's new pages (What's new on the Family Law website and What's new in family law).